Alzymologist/Kampela/docs/development/UX/strategy.md

 ## Device versions

-Users would not have access to device firmware (except for development model probably).
-Some options that could only be set once (post-setup seed backup, verifier change, derivations enablement) could be factory-set so that there are just many different models of Kampela available for customers.
+Users will not have access to device firmware (except for development model probably).
+Users may want to select own settings during the Kampela initialization (allow secret backup, allow verifier to be changed, block more than one derivation per device).
+These could be also factory-set so that there are just many different models of Kampela available for customers.

 ## Signer ecosystem